AlexDo1/stgrid2area/README.md

 #### MPIDaskProcessor

 For processing with MPI (Message Passing Interface) on HPC systems.
 This processor is designed to run on distributed systems with multiple nodes, allowing for efficient parallel processing of large datasets.
-You initialize Dask MPI client that is passed to the processor.
-On the HPC system, you would typically launch the Python script using `mpirun` inside a SLURM job script or similar.
+To use this method you need to initialize a Dask MPI client yourself and pass it to `processor.run()`.
+On the HPC system, you would typically launch the Python processing script using `mpirun` inside a SLURM job script or similar.

 ```python
 from stgrid2area import MPIDaskProcessor